How to Start an S Corp in Arizona

 Keep Your Arizona S Corp Compliant

-Creating a business is a big undertaking, but once you’ve established your company and declared S corp status, it’s important that you keep your business compliant with state and federal laws.
-All Arizona S corps are required to file an S-Corporation Income Tax Return with the state of Arizona.
-Additionally, some states will need to pay an Arizona Transaction Privilege Tax.
+Creating a business is a big undertaking, but, once you establish your company and elect S corp status, you also need to keep your business compliant with state and federal laws.
+All Arizona S corps must file an Arizona S Corporation Income Tax Return with the state.
+Some businesses also will need to pay an Arizona transaction privilege tax.

 Arizona S Corp Annual Report

-Unlike most states, Arizona LLCs that are taxed as S corporations are not required to file an annual report.
-However, Arizona S corps are still required to pay taxes.
+Unlike in most states, Arizona LLCs that elect the S corp tax designation don’t have to file an annual report.
+However, S corps in this state must still pay all applicable taxes.

 Arizona S Corp Taxes